 GLOBAL MARKETS-Stocks rally after last week's rout on central bank policy hopes

-Equity markets around the world surged on Monday as the prospect for central banks cutting interest rates to soften the economic blow of the coronavirus heartened investors and drove U.S. government debt yields to record lows.
+Equity markets around the world rose on Monday as the prospect that central banks will cut interest rates to soften the economic blow of the coronavirus heartened investors and drove U.S. government debt yields to record lows.
 Global factories took a beating in February from the coronavirus, with activity in China shrinking at a record pace, surveys showed, raising the prospect of a coordinated policy response by central banks to prevent a global recession.

+Coronavirus is now spreading much more rapidly outside China than within the country, leading the world into uncharted territory, but the outbreak can still be contained, the World Health Organization said.
+Almost nine times as many cases were reported in the past 24 hours beyond China than inside, WHO chief Tedros Adhanom Ghebreyesus said, adding that the risk of coronavirus spreading was now very high at a "global level."

 Oil prices jumped more than 4%, reversing an early decline to multi-year lows, as hopes of a deeper output cut by the Organization of the Petroleum Exporting Countries and central banks' policy measures countered fears of slower growth.
 "There's a growing sense that we're going to see coordinated action by global central banks to try to offset the slowdown from the coronavirus," said Phil Flynn, an analyst at Price Futures Group.

-Equity markets around the world rose after suffering their worst plunge last week since the depths of the 2008 financial crisis.
+Equity markets rose after suffering their worst plunge last week since the depths of the 2008 financial crisis.
 Asian markets initially fell after China reported a record slump in factory activity but the region rallied to finish higher.

 In Paris, the Organization for Economic Cooperation and Development (OECD) warned the outbreak could cause the worst global downturn since the financial crisis.
 In a bleak scenario, growth could drop to just 1.5%.
 The OECD's outlook and the likelihood for slower growth has investors and market analysts worried the worst is yet to come.